How to Repair “iTunes Has an Invalid Signature” Error

 - While installing an iTunes update, the computer might not detect an iTunes digital signature.
 Without this signature, the Windows system isn’t able to verify the authenticity of the iTunes installation so it simply won’t install it.

-- Various Windows security feature may prevent iTunes from installing.
+- Various Windows security features may prevent iTunes from installing.
 Again, this could be due to Windows not being able to find a digital signature.

 - Users sometimes accidentally delete the iTunes installation folder or other Apple folders.

 This isn’t to say that you’re seeing iTunes has an invalid signature definitely as a result of one of those issues.
 Simply, this is what we found during our research.
 We used this information to analyze the error and come up with reliable solutions.